alextodd1/TALE-Webtool/LOCAL_INSTALLATION_GUIDE.md

 1. Log in to Cloudflare Dashboard
 2. Click **"Domain Registration"** in the left sidebar
 3. Click **"Register Domains"**
-4. Search for available domains (e.g., `mytaletools.com`, `mygenomics.net`)
+4. Search for available domains
-5. Add domain to cart and proceed to checkout
+5. Add domain to cart and purchase
-6. Complete payment (prices typically $8-15/year for common TLDs)

-**Advantages:**
-- Domain automatically uses Cloudflare nameservers
-- DNS settings immediately available
-- Simplest setup process

-### Option 2: Transfer Existing Domain to Cloudflare

-If you already own a domain elsewhere (GoDaddy, Namecheap, etc.):

-1. In Cloudflare Dashboard, click **"Domain Registration"**
-2. Click **"Transfer Domains"**
-3. Enter your domain name
-4. Unlock domain at your current registrar
-5. Get authorization code from current registrar
-6. Complete transfer process (takes 5-7 days)

-### Option 3: Use Existing Domain with Cloudflare DNS (Keep Current Registrar)

-1. In Cloudflare Dashboard, click **"Websites"**
-2. Click **"Add a Site"**
-3. Enter your domain name and click **"Add Site"**
-4. Select **Free Plan** and click **"Continue"**
-5. Cloudflare will scan your existing DNS records
-6. Review records and click **"Continue"**
-7. Cloudflare will provide you with **2 nameservers** (e.g., `dana.ns.cloudflare.com`, `todd.ns.cloudflare.com`)
-8. Go to your domain registrar (GoDaddy, Namecheap, etc.)
-9. Find **Nameserver settings** or **DNS settings**
-10. Replace existing nameservers with Cloudflare's nameservers
-11. Wait 24-48 hours for propagation
-12. Cloudflare will email you when domain is active

-**For the rest of this guide, we'll assume you have a domain set up on Cloudflare.**
-**Example domain:** `mytaletools.com`

 ---

 ## Setting Up Cloudflare Tunnel (Recommended)

 Cloudflare Tunnel provides secure access without opening ports on your router or requiring a public IP address.
-This is the **best option for home minicomputers**.
+This is the best option for quick setup.

-### Why Cloudflare Tunnel?
-- ✓ No port forwarding needed
-- ✓ No public IP address required
-- ✓ Encrypted connection to Cloudflare
-- ✓ DDoS protection included
-- ✓ Works behind NAT/firewall
-- ✓ Free for personal use
-- ✓ Automatic HTTPS

 ### Step 1: Install Cloudflare Tunnel (cloudflared)